open-formulieren/open-forms/docs/developers/backend/core/submissions.rst

 #.
 Pre-registration step.
 Each :ref:`registration plugin <developers_registration_plugins>` can perform
    pre-registration task, like for example generating and setting a submission reference ID.
 If no registration backend is configured, then an internal ID is generated and set on the submission.
 #.
 Component pre-registration step.
-A group of tasks run in parallel for all components that have
+A group of tasks run in parallel for all components that implement the
    :ref:`pre-registration hook <developers_backend_core_formio_pre_registration>`.
-The results are processed after all component tasks are completed.
+The results are processed after all component pre-registration tasks are completed.
 #.
 A PDF is created that the user can download.
    This PDF is also uploaded to most :ref:`registration backends <developers_registration_plugins>`, depending